Neville James Steel

 Neville James Steel—a devoted father, grandfather, and great-grandfather, whose warmth, kindness, and strong sense of generosity touched everyone who knew him.

-In 1978, Neville moved with his wife Robin and there four children Jennifer, Amanda, Matthew and Melissa, to Charters Towers, where he not only contributed to the local development by connecting the town’s water supply but also became deeply involved in the community.
+In 1978, Neville moved with his wife Robin and their four children Jennifer, Amanda, Matthew and Melissa, to Charters Towers, where he not only contributed to the local development by connecting the town’s sewage supply but also became deeply involved in the community.
 He was an active member of the Charters Towers Rotary Club, where he dedicated much of his time raising funds for those less fortunate.
 One of his proudest achievements was travelling to Papua New Guinea to assist local communities, bringing much-needed supplies and support to those in need.
 His selflessness and desire to make a difference are a testament to how much he enjoyed helping others.

 Later, Neville found a fulfilling role at Eventide Nursing Home, serving the community there into his retirement years.
 His work and dedication to others left a lasting impact on many.

 Neville was a family man through and through.
 His daily routine was one of simple pleasures.
 Every morning, he would head to his local newsagent to buy the local papers, enjoying his first cup of coffee of the day.
 But it wasn’t just about the news.
 It was about family.
 After finishing the morning paper, Neville would set off on his daily rounds, visiting his children, grandchildren, and great-grandchildren—always eager to catch up, share stories, and spend some much-needed family time.
-This routine became so familiar that he earned the nickname "The Townsville Bulletin"—because he knew everything that was going on in town, and if you needed to know anything, he was only a phone call away.
+This routine became so familiar that he earned the nickname "The Townsville Bullie"—because he knew everything that was going on in town, and if you needed to know anything, he was only a phone call away.

 His 13 grandchildren and 6 great-grandchildren were the pride of his life, and he cherished every moment with them.
 Whether it was telling a funny story, sharing advice, or simply being present, Papa loved nothing more than spending time with his family.
 He would often bounce the children on his knee and tickle them, with the grandchildren laughing and crying out for more.